Rajneeti (2017 film)

 The film considers the politics of Bangladesh.
 The film created controversy.
 Shakib Khan used a phone number in the film that eventually turned out to be that of a rickshaw driver.
-That driver later sued him for $60,000 (£45,000) stating that the use of his number let millions to call to his number searching for Shakib Khan.
+That driver later sued him for $60,000 (£45,000) stating that the use of his number led millions to call his number searching for Shakib Khan.

+The film depicts two brothers in love with the same woman, and eventually joining rival political parties.